ufersa/plataforma-sabia/README.md

      git clone git@github.com:ufersa/plataforma-sabia.git
    ```

-2. **Install the dependencies listed on each one of the application packages and link them in the repo together.**
+2. **Run install command in the root folder so Lerna will handle all packages dependencies**

    ```shell
      cd plataforma-sabia
      npm install
    ```

-3. **Follow the instructions included in each one of the package folders.**
+3. **Follow the instructions included in each one of the packages folders.**

    - [admin](packages/admin)
    - [api](packages/api)